-Goal 2: Advocate for supportive systems that improve quality of life.
+Goal 2: Lincoln County will advocate for supportive systems that improve quality of life.

-Objective 2: By December 2028, Live Well Lincoln will implement 1 strategy annually that will focus on the monitoring and guiding of public policy with partners that will address and support resource gaps and barriers in achieving healthy living and well-being for all Lincoln County residents.
+Objective 2: By December 31, 2028, Live Well Lincoln Leadership Team will implement one strategy annually that will focus on the monitoring and guiding of public policy with partners that will address and support resource gaps and barriers in achieving healthy living and well-being for all Lincoln County residents.

-Strategies Potential Activities Build capacity and relationships to monitor and access local, state and federal policy in alignment with public health priorities.
-Create and maintain an advocacy partnership network Identify membership roles and responsibilities.
-Synchronize a multi-channel communication and messaging approach for policy priorities, emerging issues, opportunities for learning, and specific policy roles of partners and the public.
-Develop a process on sharing policy information using a variety of methods.
+Strategies Potential Activities Build capacity and relationships to monitor and access local, state and federal policy in alignment with public health priorities daycare, broadband, transportation, employment and housing.
+Create and maintain an advocacy partnership network including identifying current local and state advocacy groups.
+Identify membership roles and responsibilities.
+Synchronize a multi-channel communication and messaging approach for policy priorities, emerging issues, opportunities for learning, and specific policy roles of partners and the public. • Develop a process on sharing policy information using a variety of methods.

-Objective 2.2: By December 31, 2028, Live Well Lincoln coalition members and stakeholders will implement 1 strategy annually in taking an active role in advocating for healthy living and well-being for all Lincoln County residents.
+Objective 2.2: By December 31, 2028, Live Well Lincoln coalition members and stakeholders will implement one strategy annually in taking an active role in advocating for healthy living and well-being for all Lincoln County residents.

-Strategies Potential Activities Increase education and skills among staff, coalition members, and the public in taking on an active advocacy role.
-Develop and provide partnership training, technical assistance, and tools in advocacy Align and coordinate strategies for advancing legislation. • Develop an annual advocacy plan to address key policy opportunities.
+Strategies Potential Activities Increase education and skills among staff, coalition members, and the public in taking an active advocacy role.
+Develop and provide partnership training, technical assistance, and tools in advocacy.
+Align and coordinate strategies for advancing legislation.
+Develop an annual advocacy plan to address key policy opportunities.
+Schedule annual legislative meetings.

-- Decreased in potential years of life lost. - Decreased in percentage of woman overweight or obese (BMI 25+) prior to pregnancy. - Improved percentage of students who ate fruits and vegetables every day (past 7 days). - Improved percentage of households with at least 1 of 4 housing problems: overcrowding, high housing costs, lack of kitchen facilities, or lack of plumbing facilities. - Improved number of child care centers per 1,000 population under 5 years old. - Improved of the percentage of households with broadband internet connection.
+- Decreased potential years of life lost. - Decreased percentage of women overweight or obese (BMI 25+) prior to pregnancy. - Improved percentage of students who ate fruits and vegetables every day (past 7 days). - Improved percentage of households with at least 1 of 4 housing problems: overcrowding, high housing costs, lack of kitchen facilities, or lack of plumbing facilities. - Improved number of child care centers per 1,000 population under 5 years old. - Improved percentage of households with broadband internet connection.